coolsam726/jetstream-inertia-generator/README.md

 ## Dependencies
 If you have followed the [Jetstream - Inertia - Vue.js Installation](https://jetstream.laravel.com/2.x/stacks/inertia.html) instructions, then the project will work with minimal configuration.
 Other Important dependencies that you MUST configure include:
 1. [Spatie Laravel Permissions](https://spatie.be/docs/laravel-permission/v4/introduction) - This is used to manage roles and permissions.
-Ensure your user model is configured to include the HasRoles trait
+Its migrations will be published during asset publishing, after which you can go ahead and configure the user trait.
 2. [Laravel Sanctum](https://laravel.com/docs/8.x/sanctum) - Used to manage both API and stateful authentication.
 Since the whole app will be a Single Page Application, make sure you configure the middleware sanctum middleware in `app/Http/Kernel.php` as follows:
 ```php
 'api' => [